rgf2004/easypump/README.md

 # Easy Pump

-This tool is used to speed up the buy and sell actions of crypto currencies during pump period
+This app is used to speed up the buy/sell actions of crypto currencies during pump period

 usually pump period is not more than one minute so buy and sell actions should be placed very fast in order to be able to make a profit

-that is why I've created this tool in order to make the buy and sell actions in less than 6 seconds. (it depends in your network traffic)
+that is why I've created this app in order to make the buy and sell actions done in less than 5 seconds. (it depends in your network traffic)

 ## Limitation
-- Currently this tool supports bittrex exchange only, in future versions it will supprot other exchanges
+- Currently this app supports bittrex exchange only, in future versions it will supprot other exchanges
-- This tool requires API Key and Secret, you may get them from the Exchange
+- This app requires API Key and Secret, you may get them from the Exchange
+- This app run doesn't have GUI interface, instead it runs from command line

 ## How to compile ?
 - Computer should have JAVA version 1.8 or latest version, you may download and install it from https://java.com/en/download/
-- download the execuatable Jar file or compile it your self using mvn install
+- download the latest execuatable Jar file from release page https://github.com/rgf2004/easypump/releases or compile it yourself using mvn install command

 ## How to run ?

-1- this tool takes the following parameters:
+1- this app takes the following parameters:
 - exchange api key.
 - exhcange secret key.
 - amount of BTC that will be used